HomeEnergy and PowerInfrastructure SolutionsCarbon-Neutral Vehicle Certification Market

 The UNFCCC provides global climate framework guidance regarding how to account for emissions produced during the entire lifecycle of a vehicle.

-The Carbon-Neutral Vehicle Certification Market includes vehicle certification schemes and standards aimed at ensuring a vehicle's accumulation of zero net carbon emissions throughout its lifetime.
+The Carbon-Neutral Vehicle Certification Market includes vehicle certification schemes and standards aimed at ensuring zero net carbon emissions from a vehicle throughout its lifetime.
 Recently, a number of national and international governmental authorities have been establishing formal certification frameworks with the intent of achieving climate change objectives, promoting sustainable transportation, and creating transparency in documenting emissions from automobile manufacturing and operation.
-Examples of such government initiatives include, but are not limited to, the U.S Environmental Protection Agency (EPA) and Department of Transportation (DOT) incorporating lifecycle emissions into their respective vehicle efficiency standards and the European Union's CO2 Regulations mandating that automotive manufacturers achieve fleet-wide CO2 targets.
-Certified carbon-neutral vehicle certification assesses the emissions from manufacture, tailpipe CO2, and emissions associated with the entire supply chain including, but not limited to, electricity generation.
+Examples of such government initiatives include, but are not limited to, the U.S. Environmental Protection Agency (EPA) and Department of Transportation (DOT) incorporating lifecycle emissions into their respective vehicle efficiency standards and the European Union's CO2 Regulations mandating that automotive manufacturers achieve fleet-wide CO2 targets.
+Carbon-neutral vehicle certification assesses the emissions from manufacture, tailpipe CO2, and emissions associated with the entire supply chain including, but not limited to, electricity generation.
 As the number of countries with net-zero emissions targets continues to increase, certified carbon-neutral vehicles will provide manufacturers with greater opportunities for market access, along with compliance credits, through the various national climate-related policy regimes established in their jurisdictions.

 Carbon-Neutral Vehicle Certification Market Analysis